Previous

 From day one at medical school, you'll start building your clinical knowledge, skills, and professional behaviours for a future career as a doctor.

-When you graduate from medical school, you’ll need a provisional registration with a licence to practise from the General Medical Council (GMC).
+When you graduate, you'll need a provisional registration with a licence to practise from the General Medical Council (GMC).
 This will allow you to apply for a foundation programme.

-You’ll be issued a Certificate of Completion of Training (CCT) when you've completed specialty training.
+After completing speciality training, you'll be issued a Certificate of Completion of Training (CCT).
 You can then join the appropriate GMC Register and apply for jobs in the NHS.